 - Any increased pain

 What is Postpartum Underwear?

-Postpartum underwear can be anything from the mesh undies you leave the hospital in to high-waist C-section recovery underwear meant to aid in the healing process.
-Postpartum underwear, in general, is designed to accommodate your belly after birth (yes, you will still have a belly as your uterus continues to decrease in size!), hold a pad in place because you’ll be bleeding, and in some cases, offer gentle support to your newly-displaced abdominal muscles.
+As we explained, postpartum underwear is special underwear designed to both absorb the lochia, with built-in absorbency or by holding a menstrual pad in place.
+It’s designed to accommodate your belly after birth (yes, you will still have a belly as your uterus continues to decrease in size!), hold a pad in place because you’ll be bleeding, and in some cases, offer gentle support to your newly-displaced abdominal muscles.

 Choosing the Right Postpartum Underwear